strategineer/personal-website/content/blog/2025-01-23/index.md

 After the first few sessions, I reduced the emphasis on gathering torches and tracking food rations for resting because I don't think that it was adding much to the campaign.

-Although, this implied scarcity of resources early on in the campaign did encourage player chararacters to engage in cannibalism and the eating of various other sapient-adjacent beings that they wouldn't have done otherwise.
+Although, this implied scarcity of resources early on in the campaign did encourage player characters to engage in cannibalism and the eating of various other sapient-adjacent beings that they wouldn't have done otherwise.
 This led to some interesting serendipitous moments.

 For example, the eating of a size-changing psychic pig led to Freeya, who had critically succeeded at the "digestion" roll I asked players to do whenever they ate something weird, gaining the ability to commune with the psychic pig within himself to gain information from NPCs.